Skip to main content

 Tap water is safe in major cities

 Tap water in Gaborone, Maun, and Francistown is treated and safe to drink.
-In remote safari areas, bottled water is recommended.
+Out in remote safari areas, stick to bottled water.

 LOW